jimjonesbr/wmss/README.md

 http://localhost:8295/wmss/?request=ListScores&source=neo4j_local&melody=,8AB'CDxDE&ignorePitch=true
 ```

-##### Embedded Melodies (Note sequences inside chords)
+##### Embedded Sequences (Note sequences inside chords)
 Parameter: `ignoreChords`

-The melody search enables also to look for sequences, whose notes are inside of chords (played in the same voice).
+It is also possible to look for sequences whose notes are inside of chords.
 To achieve this, set the parameter `ignoreChords` to `false` (`true` by default).

 Consider the following chords ..

 ![three_chords](https://github.com/jimjonesbr/wmss/blob/master/wmss/config/img/3_chords.jpg)

-.. and the following search criteria `,,2GB8G`:
+.. and the following search criteria `,,2GB8G`, which are notes embedded in the chords above:

 ![embedded_sequence](https://github.com/jimjonesbr/wmss/blob/master/wmss/config/img/embedded_sequence.jpg)

-Note that the sequence in these search criteria is embedded in the chords.
 To be able to find such an *embedded sequence*, set the parameter `ignoreChords` to `false`:

 ```http
 http://localhost:8295/wmss/?request=ListScores&source=neo4j_local&melody=,,2GB8G&ignoreChords=false
 ```
+**Note**: This feature assumes that the elements of such an embedded sequence are notes of the same voice.

-##### Chords
+##### Chords search

 Parameter: `melody`

-Melodies containing chords can be searched by means of using the [PEA chords notation](https://www.iaml.info/plaine-easie-code#toc-19), which states that every note of a chord are separated by `^`, starting by the upper note; then follow the lower ones.
+Melodies containing chords can be searched by means of using the [PEA chords notation](https://www.iaml.info/plaine-easie-code#toc-19).
+The PEA notation states that every note of a chord is to be separated by `^`, starting by the upper note; then followed by the lower ones.

 Searching for the following chord `,,2E^B^,G^'E` ..